hackerkid/LightOJ-Solutions/HINTS.md

 ###1094 - Farthest Node In Tree
 Do to DFS.
 First one would return one node.
 The seond one from that node will get return you the other

+###1326 - Race
+Assume that there are N number of ways for finishing in M places.
+How can you find the number of ways to finish M+1 places?